Who is Receivables Management Systems?

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make RMS go away.
+You can do things on your terms, but ignoring the situation will not make Receivables Management Systems go away.
 Ignoring them sets you up for a possible lawsuit.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove RMS Collections from Your Credit Report Today!
+Remove Receivables Management Systems From Your Credit Report Today!

-Lexington Law specializes in disputing RMS collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Receivables Management Systems collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Ad Astra Recovery Services